sidneycadot/WindowFunctions/README.md

     void rectwin(double * w, unsigned n);

-The Hann window is a second-order cosine window that is shaped as a single cosine period of the cosine function.
+The Hann window is a second-order cosine window that is shaped as a single period of the cosine function.

     void hann(double * w, unsigned n, bool sflag);